informalsystems/vdd/lightclient/failuredetector.md

 The lite client maintains a simple address book (according to the ADR):
 - Fixed list of full nodes provided in the configuration upon initialization
-- Select one full as primary, select 3 as secondary
+- Select one full as primary, select 3 as secondary.
+These nodes constitute the initial peer set.
 - The bisector communicates with the primary
 - The bisector gets headers from the primary, and stores them in *State*